 From induction onwards, we work together to build a community of learners.
 During the programme you will be part of an Action Learning Set and will study and undertake assessments as part of this group.
 These close collaborations will help you to maximise your learning during the two years and help you prepare for your first role as a qualified social worker.

-You are eligible for registration with the Health and Care Professions Council as a professional social worker.
+You are eligible for registration with Social Work England as a professional social worker.

 Social workers practice in a wide variety of settings with a range of service user groups and settings from adoption to end of life care and from hospitals to prisons.
 A former a British Prime Minister was even a social worker and social work lecturer.
 Depending on your interest your future career could involve work with: